pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/guide/key-value-lists.md

 # Key-Value Lists

-You might need to use a key value list to present for example your sources or the authors of a report.
+Key-value (KV) lists are the best way to present a list of variables and corresponding values.
+KV lists help organize and present information in a structured and easily understandable way.
+They are much preferable to other alternatives, such as a bullet list where part of the content would be set in a bold font or a two column table.

 The PBOML Editor allows you to create key value pairs with the *Key-Value List slice*.

 Here’s how to get started:

 1. First add a key-value slice as explained in the [*Add a slice*](./structure-your-document.html#add-a-slice) section